Raeludwig/eccomerce-backend/README.md

 ## How To Use

 To clone and run this application, you'll need VS installed on your computer.
+You will also need to install and use Insomnia.
 From your command line:

 ```bash
 # Clone this repository